swiftlang/swift-evolution/proposals/nnnn-consistent-lazy-api.md

 // Prints "Array<String>"
 ```

 Using any of these operations will lead to a loss of laziness and the immediately evaluation of (a part of) the expression.
-In certain situations it might lead to less performant code or the usage of more memory than its lazy counterpart.

 ## Proposed Solution

 I propose conforming all existing lazily implemented `Sequence`s to `LazySequenceProtocol`.

-For those inherited members from `Sequence` that don't contain a lazy implementation on `LazySequenceProtocol`, overloads and types, conforming to `LazySequenceProtocol`, that are conventionally prefixed with `Lazy`.
+For those inherited members from `Sequence` that don't contain a lazy implementation on `LazySequenceProtocol` and are sufficiently lazy, overloads and types, conforming to `LazySequenceProtocol` and conventionally prefixed with `Lazy`, are introduced.

+The documentation of those inherited members from `Sequence` that aren't sufficiently lazy should explicitly mention that calling them on a type conforming to `LazySequenceProtocol` will immediately evaluate the entire expression.

+From now on, any new member on `Sequence` that is sufficiently lazy must include a lazy variant.

 ## Detailed Design